Be Wise as a SerpentAugust 3, 2019

 QUESTIONS FOR YOU TO CONSIDER

 - Have you ever had a golden opportunity placed before you, but you acted too quickly and lost that opportunity because you were not well informed enough to seize it yet?

 - There is wisdom in becoming acclimated to new surroundings without making too much fanfare.
 The results could be disastrous if you parade about and make your presence and intent known in a new environment too soon before you become familiar with your surroundings or your purpose in it.
 Have you ever had the experience of becoming hasty in a new situation that ultimately sabotaged the reason you were sent there in the first place?
 How did you recover your ability to function, or did you?

-- What Bible examples can you think of that demonstrates taking time to acclimate to a new environment before launching out to do something new?
+- What Bible example can you think of that demonstrate taking time to acclimate to a new environment before launching out to do something new?